-We were asked by a number of customers to design a basic controller that was small, inexpensive, and could be easily programmed to do a variety of tasks.
+We were asked by a number of customers to design a basic controller that was small, inexpensive, and could be easily programmed to do a variety of tasks such as a soft starter.
 The SST-31 is the result.
 Based on the power section of our proven Porter 5, it uses a small Picaxe microcontroller to provide a range of functions and capabilities usually only found on larger, more expensive controllers.
 Designed with four separate input / output ports the SST-31 provides great flexibility for more advanced motor control projects that require input from external switches or sensors, or to have timer functions included [e.g. windscreen wiper control].
 Apart from the motor supply there is one 5V output that can be used to drive a relay or LED, and there is also a serial output that can be used to drive a LCD display.

 For basic applications the SST can be used out of the box with it’s default values, but by accessing its programmable capabilities a host of possibilities is opened up.
 We selected the Picaxe chip because it is easy to program without specialist equipment or complex software.
 We’ve made the operating software completely open source to allow and encourage development in a wide variety of power control applications.